PrismLauncher/prismlauncher.org/src/news/cf-compromised-alert.md

 >
 > Several new files have been uploaded to projects by Luna Pixel Studios, including Sky Villages, When Dungeons Arise, and Better MC.
 These may or may not include malicious files.
 We are not responsible for this, and currently doing everything we can to remove these files.
 >
-> This could be due to a Curseforge bug or someone with access to the Luna Pixel Studios account, or even Curseforge itself.
+> This could be due to a CurseForge bug or someone with access to the Luna Pixel Studios account, or even CurseForge itself.
 >
-> Currently, it is best to avoid downloading files off Curseforge until this is resolved.
+> Currently, it is best to avoid downloading files off CurseForge until this is resolved.
 I will let you all know when this is resolved.
 >
 > Thank you.

 > To clear up some questions:
 >
-> Any launcher that uses Curseforge API is affected, but you are safe as long as you aren't downloading these files.
+> Any launcher that uses CurseForge API is affected, but you are safe as long as you aren't downloading these files.
 >
 > Nothing will auto-update unless you specifically told a launcher to do so.
 >